rahulrawat17/rahul-final2/README.md

 ## Move/Drive the robot

-The simplest way to drive the robot is by using the moveIt(...) blocks.
+The simplest way to drive the bot is by using the moveIt(...) blocks.
 With each of these blocks you can specify FORWARD or BACKWARD.
 ```blocks
 stembot.setup()
 basic.forever(function () {